Our goal is to help you get the kitchen you want, at a price you can afford, with as few compromises as possible

-Our kitchens tend to fall between $15,000 and $30,000.
+Dayton Home Remodeling limits the scope of its work to bathroom and kitchen remodeling.
+Our target is to serve the great American middle-class, living in homes valued between approximately $125,000 and $350,000.
+Our kitchens tend to fall between $25,000 and $35,000.
 Occasionally we have a project over or under these amounts.
-We have had small kitchens under $12,000 but this rarely happens and should not be expected.
-We are comfortable with our customers supplying some materials and/or doing things themselves to save money, such as painting.
+We have had small kitchens under $20,000 but this rarely happens and should not be expected.

 The general rule of thumb of kitchen budgeting over the last 40 years has been to try to stay below 10% of the value of the home.
 However, due to the long term shift in labor costs due to the shortage of skilled labor in our area and nationwide, we have had to increase our compensation to keep our skilled laborers.
 Consequently, we are revising this percentage to 12% of the value of the home.
 Even this is not always possible, it’s just a target.